lahiruherath/lahiruherath.github.io/index.md

 # Lahiru Herath
 <p style='text-align: justify;'>
     Hi, I'm Lahiru Herath.
 I'm a Sri Lankan mechatronics master graduate.
-Interested in Engineering projects involving Machinery and Software development.I consider myself a lazy with routine work but hard working and enthusiastic when it come to novelty and complexity.
+Interested in Engineering projects involving Machinery and Software development.
+I consider myself a lazy with routine work but hard working and enthusiastic when it come to novelty and complexity.
 In addition i appreciate continous learning and you will see that i catch up things fast.
 </p>